groupdocs-parser/GroupDocs.Parser-Docs/net/developer-guide/use-cases/extract-tables-from-pdf-documents/best-ways-extract-tables-from-pdf.md

 ### Key Features

 - **Complete Coverage:** Extracts tables from every page automatically
-- **Page Organization:** Groups tables by page for easy navigation
+- **Page Organization:** Processes tables page‑by‑page for easy navigation
-- **Scalable Processing:** Handles documents with hundreds of pages
+- **Scalable Processing:** Handles documents with dozens or hundreds of pages
-- **Ideal For:** Financial reports, multi-page invoices, comprehensive data extraction
+- **Ideal For:** Financial reports, multi‑page invoices, comprehensive data extraction

 ### When to Use This Method

 - Processing complete financial reports with tables across multiple pages
-- Extracting all data from multi-page invoices
+- Extracting all data from multi‑page invoices
-- Comprehensive document analysis requiring all table data
+- Comprehensive document analysis requiring every table
-- Batch processing scenarios where complete extraction is needed
+- Batch processing scenarios where full extraction is needed

 ## Method 3: Access Individual Table Cells with Formatted Output

-**Use Case:** Cell-level processing | **Difficulty:** Medium | **Best For:** Data transformation, custom formatting, cell-by-cell analysis
+**Use Case:** Cell‑level processing | **Difficulty:** Medium | **Best For:** Data transformation, custom formatting, cell‑by‑cell analysis

 This method provides granular access to individual table cells and formats the output for display or further processing.
 It calculates optimal column widths and creates formatted table displays with proper alignment.